To learn about Trinity's Mission & Outreach Partners

 Trinity supports camps and programs for children in Port-au-Prince, Haiti and various batays in the Dominican Republic through donations of money and supplies.

-(KMS) Kateri Medical Services was founded by our pastor, Rev. Thomas Furrer, in 2003 to bring “simple, decent and affordable medical care to the rural and urban poor” in Nigeria.
+(KMS) Kateri Medical Services was founded by our former pastor, Rev. Thomas Furrer, in 2003 to bring “simple, decent and affordable medical care to the rural and urban poor” in Nigeria.
 Our parishioners help support KMS which currently operates six clinics.

 Scholarships for Students in Diocese of Kafanchan We sponsor scholarships for 60 needy students in five different diocesan schools.
 A $100 scholarship pays for tuition, books uniforms and meals for one year.

 Nigerian Scholarship Fund now stands at $4,000!
 Thank you to everyone who contributed.
 This means 40 children will be able to go to school next year.
 Click here for a short documentary video, on our Mission & Outreach page, from Bishop Dogo about the Anglican schools in Nigeria.

 Trinity purchases sewing machines to support the Women’s Empowerment program, which teaches widows and refugee women marketable skills for economic survival.
 Graduates of the sewing class are given a sewing machine to start their own small business.

 AEP was founded by two of our church members to build schools in Nigeria.
 They have built or refurbished six schools which serve hundreds of students.